Kaohsiung Metro: Orange line

 From the west, the Orange line starts at Sizihwan (Linhai 2nd Road), crosses the track yard of TRA Kaohsiung Port Station and follows Dayong Road, passing through Love River.
 The route then follows Jhongjheng Road as it passes by Kaohsiung City Council, Dagangpu Circle, Cultural Center, Martial Arts Stadium, and the Weiwuying Park planning site before entering parts of the city formerly part of Kaohsiung County.
 The route continues along Zihyou Road, Guangyuan Road and Jhongshan East Road in Fengshan District to Daliao District.
 The total length of the line is approximately 14.4 km, with 14 stations on the route.
 All stations are underground except Daliao Station, which is at ground level.
 A single depot has been built beside Daliao station to serve the line.
-The Orange Line commenced passenger service on 14 September 2008.
+The Orange line commenced passenger service on 14 September 2008.

 Circular light rail

-The Circular LRT Line (aka Kaohsiung LRT, Kaohsiung Tram) for Kaohsiung is a light rail line.
+The Circular LRT line (aka Kaohsiung LRT, Kaohsiung Tram) for Kaohsiung is a light rail line.
 Construction of Phase I, C1 Kaisyuan to C14 Sizhihwan began in June 2013.
 Phase I had operations in September 2017.
-Phase II is inaugurated on 1 January 2024, turning the light rail line into a loop line.
+Phase II was inaugurated on 1 January 2024, turning the light rail line into a loop line.

-A temporary light rail system for demonstration purposes, with just 2 stations, was built in the Central Park in 2004, using Melbourne D2 Tram cars from Siemens.
+A temporary light rail system for demonstration purposes, with just two stations, was built in the Central Park in 2004, using Melbourne D2 Tram cars from Siemens.
 As it was simply for demonstration purposes, it was closed soon after, and is no longer operational.